-If you've got a 6th generation nano, try this article for instructions on resetting it.
+If you've got a 6th or 7th generation nano, try this article for instructions on how to reset it.

 NOTE: This works for the following models:

 NOTE: First make sure that your iPod's hold button isn't on.
-This is the little switch at the top left corner of the iPod nano that you can move to "lock" the iPod's buttons.
-If it's turned on, you’ll see a little orange area at the top of the iPod nano and a lock icon on its screen.
-This could be causing your nano not to respond to clicks.
+This is the little switch at the top of the iPod nano that you can move to "lock" the iPod's buttons.
+When you lock the nano, it won't respond to clicks, which can make it appear to be frozen.
+You can tell that the hold button is on because you'll see a little orange area at the top of the iPod nano and a lock icon on its screen.

-If you see either of these, move the switch back and see if this fixes the problem.
-If it doesn't, do the following:
+If you see either of these indicators, move the switch back and see if this fixes the problem.
+If it doesn't, continue on:

-Slide the hold switch to the on position and then move it back to off.
+Slide the hold switch to the On position (so that the orange appears) and then move it back to Off.

-Hold down the Menu button on the clickwheel and the center button at the same time.
+At the same time, hold down both the Menu button on the clickwheel and the center button.
 Press them for 6-10 seconds.
 This should reset the iPod nano.
 You'll know the nano is restarting when the screen darkens and then the Apple logo appears.

 If this doesn't work the first time, repeat the steps and try resetting the nano again.